-Purpose To train selected U.S. Naval Reserve and Active Duty Boatswain's Mate (BM) and Quartermaster (QM) as INLS craftmasters.
+Purpose.
+To train selected U.S. Naval Reserve and Active Duty Boatswain's Mate (BM) and Quartermaster (QM), assigned to Amphibious Construction Battalion (ACB) as INLS Craftmasters in support of Maritime Prepositioning Force (MPF) operations.

-Scope To provide naval personnel, E5 and above, with the knowledge and skills necessary to prepare the Warping Tug (WT)/Causeway Ferry (CF) for launch/recovery, perform advanced Machinery Control System (MCS) operations, advanced WT/Causeway Ferry Power Module (CFPM)

-operations, advanced CF operations, and advanced WT/CF navigation.
+Scope.
+To provide Amphibious Construction Battalion (ACB) personnel, E5 and above, with the knowledge and skills necessary to prepare the Warping Tug (WT)/Causeway Ferry (CF) for launch/recovery, perform advanced Machinery Control System (MCS) operations, advanced WT/Causeway Ferry Power Module (CFPM) operations, advanced CF operations, and advanced WT/CF navigation.

-- 1. Second class swimmer qualification and normal color perception required to be on students' orders. - 2.
-Successful completion of the Improved Navy Lighterage System (INLS) Operator Basic (K-062-0113) course. - 3.
+- 1. Second class swimmer qualification and normal color perception must be certified on students' orders. - 2.
+Successful completion of the Improved Navy Lighterage System (INLS) Operator Basic (K-062-0113) - 3.
 Applicants should have at least one year of obligated service at class convening date or in the case of Selected Reserve (SELRES) personnel, have been screened to determine likelihood of continuance in the applicable PHIB CB unit for more than one year.

-- 1. West Coast training personnel report to Expeditionary Warfare Training Group Pacific, Building 207, NLT 0700 of Class Convening (CLCVN) day.
-East Coast training personnel report to the EWTGPAC Senior Instructor at ACB-2, Joint Expeditionary Base, Little Creek-Fort Story, VA NLT 0700 of CLCVN day. - 2.
-Second class swimmer qualification and date of completion of the Improved Navy Lighterage System (INLS) Operator Basic (K-062-0113) must be certified on students' orders. - 3.
+- West Coast students report to Expeditionary Warfare Training Group Pacific, Building 207, NLT 0700 of Class Convening (CLCVN) day.
+MTT students report to the EWTGPAC Senior Instructor at the hosting unit, NLT 0700 of CLCVN day. - 2.
+Second class swimmer qualification, normal color perception, and date of completion of the Improved Navy Lighterage System (INLS) Operator Basic (K-062-0113) course must be certified on students' orders. - 3.
 Active duty personnel will provide their own helmet, life jacket, and rain gear.
-EWTGPAC will provide helmet and life jacket to reservists.
+EWTGPAC or host unit will provide helmet and life jacket to reservists.
 Trainees must wear steel-toe shoes. - 4.
-The American Council on Education has evaluated and recommended this course for three semester hours in Vessel Operations and three in Seamanship (Lower-division

-Baccalaureate/Associate).

-5. Students will not be released before 1600 hours on the final day of the course, make travel arrangements accordingly.
+American Council on Education college credit recommendation: 3 semester hours in Vessel Operations and 3 in Seamanship (lower-division, Baccalaureate/Associate).
+Credit recommendations appear on the graduate's Joint Service Transcript (JST). - 5.
+Students will not be released before 1600 hours on the final day of the course and shall make travel arrangements accordingly.
 Students reporting with departure flights prior to 1600 on the last day of the course who cannot arrange a later departure flight will be dropped.